nt246/physalia-lcwgs/day_4/markdowns/sfs_summary_stats.md

 -> FST.Unweight[nObs:1271361]:0.026882 Fst.Weight:0.086872
 ```
 The "weighted" estimate of F<sub>ST</sub> is calculated in the way that was explained for a region using the variance components, but here the "region" is the whole genome
 and is a better estimate than the unweighted estimate.
-Therefore, we would say that the F<sub>ST</sub> between the PANY and MAQU populations is estimated to be 0.086872.
+Therefore, we would say that genome-wide F<sub>ST</sub> between the PANY and MAQU populations is 0.086872.

+This concludes the SFS part of the tutorial.
+You should now know how to estimate the SFS and joint SFS and use it to estimate diversity and neutrality
+statistics and population divergence.